cosmopetrich/thirdparty-release-action/README.md

 At a high level this action does the following.

 - Parse the artifacts directory to determine information needed to create a Github Release.
-- Shuffle the include/debug folders from the artifacts directory into a structure that UE expects.
+- Shuffle the include folders from the artifacts directory into a structure that UE expects.
   - Headers are drawn from an arbitrary platform, Win64 by default.
   - Also include the tools folders of each artifact, if that folder is present.
     The contents will be partially flattened, though each platform's tools will be in a separate subfolder to help avoid strange behaviour where bash on Windows treats `foo` and `foo.exe` as the same file.
-  - The debug folder is renamed to lib.
-This means that, currently, `-release` vcpkg tuplets are not supported.
 - Add or update files to the repository that allow the update-files helper script to run.
 - Generate Build.cs file and add that.
 - Add some other static files.